-- 1. To initiate the process for holding a Faculty Development Seminar, please contact your regional GATS representative and copy the Assistant Coordinator of GATS at gats@upci.org. - 2.
-Establish a date for the seminar and provide a schedule. - 3.
-Determine the best location for the seminar, taking into consideration access for the attendees, lodging, feeding, and adequate space for teaching. - 4.
-The seminar should be held where attendees can be seated at tables with space for student/teacher interaction. - 5.
-A white board, chalk board or flip chart should be provided. - 6.
-Electricity is preferred as instructors may use a projector. - 7.
-Handouts for attendees will need to be prepared in country and be ready before the seminar starts. - 8.
-If translation of materials is required, English materials will be available to you at least 6 weeks in advance.
-Please advise if more time is need.
+- 1. To initiate the process for holding a GATS Faculty Development Seminar, please contact your regional GATS representative and copy it to the Assistant Coordinator of GATS at bradethompson@aol.com. - 2.
+Establish a date for your seminar. - 3.
+Determine duration and class hours. - 4.
+Determine the best location for the seminar, taking into consideration access for the attendees, lodging, feeding, and adequate space for the seminar. - 5.
+Preference is that the seminar be held where attendees can be seated at tables with enough space for student/teacher interaction. - 6.
+A white board, chalk board or flip chart would be needed. - 7.
+A place with electricity is preferred as instructors may use a projector. - 8.
+Handouts for attendees will need to be prepared in country and be ready before the seminar starts. - 9.
+If translation of materials is required, we will make the English materials available to you at least 6 weeks in advance.
+Please advise if more time is need. - 10.
+If a translator is required for the teachings, please ensure that they are fluent and effective in this ministry.
+You will be responsible for any cost involved. - 11.
+Arrange lodging, food and transportation needs for the visiting instructors.
+Communicate clearly communication with them.
+Provide transportation

-- 9. If interpretation is required for the teachings, please ensure that the translator is fluent and effective.
-The host nation will be responsible for any cost involved. - 10.
-Recommend lodging, food and transportation needs for visiting instructors.
-Clearly communicate with them.
-Provide transportation provided to and from the airport/hotel and place of the seminar.
-GE instructors do not need the most expensive arrangements unless requested by them.
-Please communicate. - 11.
-Communicate to the Global Educator estimated expenses for hotel, food, visa entry and incidentals. - 12.
-Instructors will pay their own airfare, lodging, and personal food expenses.
-They will not come with extra funds to help pay for the seminar or additional requests.
-Anything done to lighten the load of their financial investment will be greatly appreciated. - 13.
-The Global Educator, together with the regional GATS representative and local Bible school administrator will make the final decision on which lessons will be taught.
-90 minutes are preferred for each lesson. - 14.
-Only GATS approved lessons are taught in Faculty Development Seminars. - 15.
-The host Bible School is responsible for a complete list of attendees and for keeping record of the evaluations for each student. - 16.
-The host Bible School is responsible to provide the lesson material for each student as well as ensuring that they have writing instruments and note paper.
-The funding of the program is up to the host Bible School. - 17.
-Following the seminar, please fill out an evaluation form and send it to the regional GATS representative and a copy to gats@upci.org.
-Provide a list of attendees, comments or recommendations you may have. - 18.
-Send a thank you to the special guests who ministered during the seminar.
+- provided to and from the airport/hotel and place of the seminar.
+Our instructors do not need the most expensive arrangements unless requested by them.
+Again please communicate. - 12.
+Please communicate with the Global Educator what to expect for expenses (hotel cost, estimated food expense, visa entry expense and requirements, and so forth). - 13.
+Instructors will pay for their airfare to and from your nation as well as their lodging expenses and their personal food expenses.
+Many of them are not pastors and rely on fund raising to pay for these ministry trips.
+They will not come with extra funds to help pay for the seminar or entertain people.
+Anything you can do to lighten the load of their financial investment will be greatly appreciated. - 14.
+You are responsible for the logistics of the seminar.
+You know what works in your nation.
+You can tell us what the schedule will look like.
+The Global Educator, together with the regional GATS representative and local Bible school administrator will make a final decision on which lessons will be taught.
+It is preferred that 90 minutes be allotted for each lesson. - 15.
+Only GATS approved lessons are taught in the Faculty Development Seminars - 16.
+You are responsible for a complete list of all attendees and for keeping record of the evaluations for each of them - 17.
+You are responsible to provide the lesson material for each student as well as ensuring they all have writing instruments and note paper.
+You may charge a registration fee to help cover the expenses of the seminar.
+The funding of the program is up to you. - 18.
+Following the seminar, please fill out an evaluation form and send it to your regional GATS representative and copy it to bradethompson@aol.com.

+Also, we need a list of the attendees and any comments or recommendations you may have. - 19.
+It is recommended that you send a thank you to the special guests who ministered during the seminar.

-Faculty Development Lessons
+Faculty Development Seminars

 One of the strengths of the GATS program is the ongoing development and growth of Bible School faculty.
-Over 50 faculty education lessons have been designed to take Bible School teachers and Administrators to a higher level of excellence.
+Over 70 Faculty Education lessons have been developed, especially designed to take Bible School teachers and Administrators to a higher level of excellence.